Arbeitsgemeinschaft für Entwicklung und Humanitäre Hilfe

 This training is organized by Ilona Reindl, Policy Officer at Global Responsibility, and Martin Krenn, climate expert at KOO.

-This training is part of
+This online session is part of

 in cooperation with